As U.S. kicks off crude exports, Iran casts a shadow in Asia

 Two U.S. senators have questioned the U.S. Commerce Department’s approval, saying exports may violate a ban in place since the Arab oil embargo of the 1970s.
 Refined products, such as gasoline and diesel, are not restricted.

-“What happens if some ruling appears and penalizes the buyers?” asked a trader at a North Asian refiner.
+“What happens if some ruling appears and penalises the buyers?” asked a trader at a North Asian refiner.
 “Also, there’s not much economics in it so why take the risk?”

 Asian users are also concerned that U.S. condensates may vary widely in quality as they will be come from fields scattered across shale formations such as the Eagle Ford in southern Texas, from which Enterprise pulls its oil.